NDhore2000/Git-demo/README.md

 # Git-demo
-This is my Git Repository .
+This is my Git Repository.
+Author - Nayna Dhore